Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 - Click the context-sensitive button at the top right (it will read `Sign In` on first run)
 - Follow the instructions on the next page to sign in with an account of your chosen identity provider.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
-- The middle of the screen now has an option to click for ID Token Details: click it to see some of the ID token's decoded claims.
+- The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
 - You also have the option of editing your profile.
 Click the link to edit details like your display name, place of residence, and profession.
 - You can also use the button on the top right to sign out.
-- After signing out, click this link to the [token details page](https://127.0.0.1:5000/auth/token_details) to observe how the app displays a `401: unauthorized` error instead of the ID token claims.
+- After signing out, click the link to `ID Token Details` to observe how the app displays a `401: unauthorized` error instead of the ID token claims.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.